 Check any state or territory licences you may require to use a name or conduct a particular type of business in your state or territory.
 For more information go to Business Licence Information Service.

 Yes.
 The individual or entity you are seeking to register a business name for must first have an ABN or an ABN application reference number before they can apply for a business name.
+While the business name will be reserved on the ASIC register, the business name will not be considered "registered" until your ABN application is approved and an ABN granted.

 How can I update the details of my business name?